MapRock/TimeMolecules/tutorials/time_molecules_hook/readme.md

 ## Events are not isolated facts

+Events that happen in the world usually have a number of downstream events, some bigger than others, perhaps all seemingly inconsequential, some perhaps disaterous.
+It order to analyze the effect:

+1. Knowledge graphs can link the event to other phenomenon.
+2. Prolog scripts can estimate the probability of risks based on contemporary events.

+Let's look at an example.
 A login event is not just a login event.

 It belongs to a case.
 The case might be a session, a customer journey, an account lifecycle, an order, a shipment, an insurance claim, a support incident, a loan application, a patient encounter, or a security investigation.